From activating your cover to making a claim, learn about NAB's credit card complimentary travel insurance options for domestic and overseas trips.

 What are the eligibility requirements?

 - Prepaid travel costs.
-You must purchase a minimum of $500 (inclusive of taxes and other charges) in pre-booked transportation costs (including fares by air, rail, road or watercraft) and/or land content costs (including tours, hire cars or other hired transport and accommodation) on your NAB Premium or NAB flybuys Rewards Card, prior to your trip.
-These purchases must be made by charging your NAB card directly, and purchases made using direct debit, PayPal, BPAY or Secure Pay or any other payment facility cannot apply.
+You must purchase a minimum of $500 (inclusive of taxes and other charges) in pre-booked transportation costs and/or land content costs on your eligible NAB credit card before the start of your trip.
+This could include any of the following: air fares, rail tickets, road or watercraft transport costs and tours, hire cars or other hired transport and accommodation.
+Note that payment must be made directly from your NAB card and purchases made using direct debit, PayPal, BPAY or Secure Pay or any other payment facility are not eligible.
 Award or loyalty points also cannot count towards your minimum spend.

 - Age.
 You must be 90 years of age or under before you departed on your trip.
-Cardholders between the ages of 76 and 90 years receive limited benefits compared to cardholders aged 75 years and under.
-Please see Schedule of Benefits for details.
+However, cardholders between the ages of 76 and 90 years receive limited benefits compared to cardholders aged 75 years and under, including no overseas travel and medical insurance benefit.
+We've included details in the international cover section of this guide.

 - Spouse and dependent children.
-If your spouse or dependent children are travelling with you – and meet the other eligibility requirements including the $500 minimum spend per person – they will also be covered under the policy.
+If your spouse or dependent children are travelling with you they will also be covered under the policy.

 Definition for spouse and dependents